 Legido-Quigley and her colleagues divided the participants into three groups: 14 participants had healthy brains, 15 had a neuropathological buildup of the tau protein or a buildup of amyloid plaque, but no memory problems, and a final group of 14 participants had AD.

-Amyloid plaques and tau tangles are abnormal clusters of protein and bundles of fiber, respectively, which are considered to be the main features of AD.
+Amyloid plaques and tau tangles are abnormal clusters of protein and bundles of fiber, respectively, which are considered to be the

 The researchers measured the metabolite levels of the brain regions commonly associated with Alzheimer’s: the middle frontal gyrus and the inferior temporal gyrus.
 They also examined metabolite levels in a brain area that is not normally affected by Alzheimer’s pathology – the cerebellum.